 JAK inhibitors are the latest type of treatment to show great promise in helping reduce eczema severity.
 This article reviews what JAK inhibitors are, how they work, and how they may help with eczema.

-To understand how JAK inhibitors work, a person first needs to understand the mechanisms that the medication targets.
+To understand how JAK inhibitors work, a person must first understand the mechanisms the medication targets.

 The immune system uses proteins called cytokines to send and receive messages throughout the body.
-These small proteins attach to receptors on the Janus kinase (JAK)-signal transducer and activators of transcription (STAT) pathway, known as the JAK-STAT pathway.
+These small proteins attach to receptors on the janus kinase-signal transducer and activators of transcription pathway, known as the JAK-STAT pathway.

 When the cytokines attach to receptors, this can drive an abnormal immune response associated with conditions such as eczema, psoriatic disease, and rheumatoid arthritis.